 They acquire nutrients and minerals and re-distribute them in the ground when they decompose.

 This is what happens in a natural environment and it increases the fertility of the soil.
 That's why nettles are a great choice for nettle compost tea.

 How to Make Nettle Fertilizer:

 1. Soak the nettles in hot water for about 20 minutes and add to plants by diluting this 1:10.

-Because they are considered a weeds, you can buy them for really cheap and grow yourself.
+Because they are considered weeds, you can buy them for really cheap and grow them yourself.
 They are quite hardy and resilient growers even in containers.

-Personally, I drink a lot of nettle soup and I figured I could use the leftovers to make fertiliser.
+Personally, I grow nettle and drink a lot of nettle tea.
+I figured I could use the leftovers to make fertiliser.
 This helps with my zero waste and re-use goals.

 I'f you'd like more tips on homemade fertilisers then please subscribe